justinbrinkman/2048-game/README.md

 # 2048-game
-Remake of classic game 2048
+Remake of the classic game 2048